-The Center for Public Health and Tobacco Policy (Center) is a resource for communities striving to improve public health through implementing evidence-based policies.
-The center is funded to work with the New York State cancer prevention program and the tobacco control programs of both New York and Vermont to develop and support policy initiatives that reduce tobacco-related morbidity and mortality as well as other chronic diseases.
-Specifically, the center provides support for policies that reduce the availability of tobacco products; protect non-smokers from secondhand smoke; minimize tobacco advertising and promotion; increase cancer screening rates; and promote healthy behaviors.
+The Public Health and Tobacco Policy Center (Center) is a resource for communities striving to improve public health through implementing evidence-based policies.
+The Center provides legal and technical support for policies that reduce the availability of and market for tobacco products; reduce unwanted exposure to secondhand smoke; minimize tobacco advertising and promotion; increase cancer screening rates; and promote healthy behaviors.

-The center is affiliated with the Tobacco Control Legal Consortium and is part of the Public Health Advocacy Institute (PHAI) at Northeastern University Law School.
+The center is affiliated with the Tobacco Control Legal Consortium at the Public Health Law Center and is housed in the Public Health Advocacy Institute (PHAI) at Northeastern University Law School.
 PHAI dedicates its legal and advocacy expertise to improve the understanding, commitment, and effectiveness of policymakers and lawyers to protect public health.

 The Center is accepting contracts from programs seeking public health policy support.
 Contact us for more information.